amplitude/amplitude-docs/content/collections/web_experiment/en/set-up-a-web-experiment.md

 ![web-exp-4.png](/docs/output/img/workflow/web-exp-4.png)

 12. Next, target the users you want to include in this experiment.
-Audience targeting works differently for web experiments; [learn more here]([Visual Editor](/docs/experiment/web/targeting).
+Audience targeting works differently for Web Experiments; [learn more here]([Visual Editor](/docs/experiment/web/targeting).
 13. The *Advanced* tab provides several additional options for your experiment, [which you can read about in this article](https://amplitude.com/docs/experiment/workflow/finalize-statistical-preferences).
-Note that several of the options discussed in that article are not available for web experiments.
+Note that several of the options discussed in that article are not available for Web Experiments.
-14. When you’re ready, click *Save and Close* to finish creating your web experiment.
+14. When you’re ready, click *Save and Close* to finish creating your Web Experiment.

 ### Set up a URL redirect experiment

-Another type of web experiment doesn’t involve the use of the Visual Editor at all.
+Another type of Web Experiment doesn’t involve the use of the Visual Editor at all.
 Instead, it relies on URL redirects, to send your users to another URL in place of the one hosting the experiment.

 {{partial:admonition type='note'}}
 Setting up a URL redirect precludes you from using the Visual Editor.
 Don’t use this option unless you specifically want to use URL redirects instead of the Visual Editor.